 General enquiries, feedback and comments (including on social media) will not normally be considered a complaint.

 Complaints give us an opportunity to identify areas for improvement.
 We approach any experience of unreasonable treatment, disadvantage or distress seriously and with sensitivity.
-We will work with you towards a timely and effective resolution.
+Our goal is to work with you towards a timely and effective resolution.
 If you choose to remain anonymous, we may be limited in our ability to assist you.
 If you make a complaint on behalf of someone else, we will be limited in disclosing information to you due to privacy provisions.

-Expected behaviour of students in relation to non-academic matters and personal behaviour is set out in the Code of Conduct for Students.
+The behaviour we expect of students in relation to professional and personal behaviour is set out in the Code of Conduct for Students.

 You can also find codes of conduct outlining professional and personal behaviour of staff and affiliates and the expectations of researchers.